If you’re bored with your fences, or it barely serves its purpose, what’s stopping you from building yourself a new one?

 5. Other Miscellaneous Items

-Using galvanized nails is suitable for wooden fences.
+Using galvanized nails is suitable for pallet fence.
 They don’t stain and rust that quickly.
 Use good, quality wood for your project to ensure that it can protect for a long time.

 For fences made of chain-linked wires or metal, go for materials that never rot or rust that easily.